Chances are, if you've spent any time online, you'll know that there are lots of scams about, but what is Phishing and how can you avoid it?

-‘Your account has been blocked.’
+‘Your account is blocked.’

 ‘Dear Sir/Madam, we need to verify your details.’

 Most legitimate companies will address you by name.
 They know who you are, because they already have your details, securely stored.
+And so are unlikely to ask you for these details over email.

 Poor grammar or spelling.